Gramais: Geography

 Gramais is located in a side valley of the Tyrolean Lech Valley, which branches off at Häselgehr.
 The municipality consists of two districts - the village Gramais and the hamlet Riefen.
 The rear municipal area also includes the Kogel and Rosskarsee.

 Populated places

-The municipality of Gramais consists of the following populated place (with population in brackets as of 1 January 2022): being the village of Gramais (40), with the sub-villages of Dörfl and Gschwendt; alongside the hamlet of Riefen, and some vineyards called Bergwachthütte, Gampenhütte and Zirmebenhütte.
+The municipality of Gramais consists of the following populated places (population as of 1 January 2022 in parentheses): being the village of Gramais (40), with the sub-villages of Dörfl and Gschwendt; alongside the hamlet of Riefen, and some vineyards called Bergwachthütte, Gampenhütte, and Zirmebenhütte.

 Neighboring communities

-The neighboring communities are Bach, Häselgehr, Imst, Zams and Pfafflar.
+The neighboring communities are Bach, Häselgehr, Imst, Zams, and Pfafflar.

 History

 Gramais was first documented in 1427.
 The name deduce from lat.
 "Graminosa" (grassy) or from romance "grumoso" (weed-rich), rather "grassy area".

 Settlement took place in the 13th century from the Imst area.
 First used only as pasture, developed here a permanent settlement.
 In 1837, Gramais still had 121 inhabitants.
-The community is today on a well-developed 8.5 km long road from Häselgehr reachable.
+The community is today accessible via a well-developed 8.5 km long road from Häselgehr.
 Gramais was until 1938 part of the district Imst and until 1947 part of the judicial district Imst.